 - Country of destination

-Once this information is validated, a new notification number will be issued.
-This is required to complete all relevant documentation.
-Preparation of the new notification should start weeks in advance before submission.
-Afterwards, the process described in the next sections shall commence.
+Once this information is vetted, a new notification number will be issued.
+This is required to complete various documentation in partial fulfilment of the notification.
+Preparation of a new notification should start weeks in advance before submission.
+Afterwards, the process described in the next sections will commence.

-As well as completing and submitting the notification, applicants must also make sure that:
+As well as completing and submitting the notification, notifiers must also make sure that:

 -

-- they comply with all other relevant legislation concerning moving, recovering or disposing of waste example regarding packaging and carrying of dangerous goods;
+- they comply with any other relevant legislation concerning moving, recovering/disposing of waste including but not limited to packaging and transport of dangerous goods;

 - the waste is dealt with in an environmentally sound manner at all times, including when it is being recovered or disposed of in the country it is shipped to; and

-- they obtain all necessary permissions from the regulatory authorities (‘competent authorities’) in all countries concerned before moving the waste.
+- they obtain all necessary permissions from the regulatory authorities (‘competent authorities’) concerned in all interested countries before moving the waste.

 Section A: General requirements

-The Notification dossier submitted to the ERA must consist of five Appendices.
-Kindly refer to the list below for more information regarding the relevant and appropriate documentation to be included as part of the Notification:
+The ERA recommends that the notification dossier is split in five appendices.
+Kindly refer to the instructions below for more information regarding the relevant and appropriate documentation to be included as part of the notification dossier:

 - Notification Form [Download Template]